gwastro/pycbc/docs/workflow/pycbc_make_coinc_search_workflow.rst

     egrep -v '(VETOTIME|LIGOLW_COMBINE_SEGMENTS|CUMULATIVE_CAT_12H_VETO_SEGMENTS|COINC|FIT|STATMAP|INJFIND|PAGE|FOREGROUND_CENSOR|html|png|dax)' /path/to/main.map > /path/to/reuse_cache.map

+If category 1 vetoes have changed, you must also remove files matching ``PSD``, ``OPTIMAL``, and ``MERGE`` to remove the PSD estimation jobs, the jobs that compute the optimal SNR of injections, and the merged single-detector inspiral trigger files which may also change if the category 1 vetoes change.

 6. Copy the file ``reuse_cache.map`` to your new workflow directory and then run ``pycbc_submit_dax`` as usual, giving the path to ``reuse_cache.map`` as the ``--cache-file`` argument.

 ----------------------------
 Re-running a failed workflow
 ----------------------------

-Ocasionaly it may be necessary to use data from a partially completed workflow, e.g. if there a bug in an executable and you wish to re-run the workflow with a new version of the executable.
+Occasionally it may be necessary to use data from a partially completed workflow, e.g. if there a bug in an executable and you wish to re-run the workflow with a new version of the executable.
 If the workflow failed, no results web page will have been generated and the output data may not have